shabbyrobe/nope/README.rst

 different from vanilla PHP, which imposes a cognitive load each time you have to switch in and out of using them.
 You also tend to write annotations far less frequently than you write other code, so there is much time spent looking at manuals to fill in the blanks.

 They also require complex PHP-based implementations of slow parsers to even be read in the first place.
 I have remained uncomfortable with these kinds of solutions for a long time - they are far too slow and have way too many moving parts.

-I've even had two failed attempts at a leaner alternative to this in my Data Mapper project `Amiss <http://github.com/shabbyrobe/amiss>`_ (see v3 and v4), both of which fell down because they were too unfamiliar and inflexible.
+I've even had two failed attempts at a leaner alternative to this in my Data Mapper project `Amiss <http://github.com/shabbyrobe/amiss>`_ (see v3 and v4), both of which fell down because they were too unfamiliar and/or inflexible.

-PHP isn't a great language to implement complex parsers when performance is a primary conern.
-There are, however, a few functions in the PHP standard library that parse strings into complex array structures using C-based implementations.
+I've remained convinced that there was a native C-based solution to this lurking in PHP's standard library for a good long while, and I'm stunned that it took me this long to realise ``json_decode`` has been staring me in the face the whole time.

-``json_decode`` is a good fit for this job.
-It's unambiguous, ubiquitous and there is a fast C-based parser available to PHP in a single function call. *Nope* takes advantage of these properties by finding a way to unambiguously embed JSON into the unstructured text strings you find in doc comments.
+It's a perfect fit for the job: it can represent complex data structures that map well to pure PHP, the language is ubiquitous and widely understood, and there is a fast C-based parser available to PHP in a single function call.

+*Nope* takes advantage of these properties by finding a way to unambiguously embed JSON into the unstructured text strings you find in doc comments.